You wish you could stop getting stuck replaying each interaction, stop analyzing your own thoughts, and stop ruminating and dwelling for hours.

 All session are provided via a HIPAA compliant Telehealth platform.
 Telehealth allows you to find a convenient confidential, uninterrupted space for Telehealth.
 And, saves on commute time!

 No, therapists can only provide services in the states they are licensed.
 I am only licensed to work with residents of Washington, Oklahoma, or Florida.
-You must live in Oklahoma in order for us to work together.

 Before scheduling a therapy session, I do a free 15 minute consultation call with all potential new clients.
 This gives us the chance to get to know each other.
 Here’s what you can expect: